-Advertising on third-party sites such as Zillow, Realtor.com and Better Homes and Gardens real estate, is a great way to increase the exposure of your listings.
-Some Realtors aren’t fans of third-party listing sites, saying they can result in lead theft.
+Advertising on third-party sites such as Zillow, Realtor.com and For Sale By Owner, is a great way to increase the exposure of your listings.
+Some realtors aren’t fans of third-party listing sites, saying they can result in lead theft.
 But others find they’re able to sell more homes.

 “Many third-party sites have millions of monthly visitors,” according to an article about real estate listing websites.
 “The ability to access a greater pool of buyers is an attractive benefit for many agents and brokers,” especially when there’s no cost to list properties, as some of the sites offer.

 Don’t take a shortcut, especially when investing in professional copywriting, and you’re destined to see a substantial return in the reduced time on market and increased price of the properties you sell.